MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 - Up to 128 KB of RAM space

 All gerbers and source files can be found in this repo, as again, this project is fully open source.
 Please read all instructions before attempting the project.

+## V1.0 Error

+If you wish to use this board as-is right now, you can use this web applet by Bonzo to fix your ROM before programming it: https://eprom-pin-swapper.vercel.app/?preset=bmsa1

+You will need to do this to any ROM going onto a v1.0 board before soldering in the chip.

 ## Important Things Before You Start